-In setting the company's vision and mission, First Solar's CEO clearly articulated that the threat of climate change is real, with the world facing rising sea and surface temperatures, increasing CO2 emissions, and a greater occurence of extreme weather events.
-All of which will be exacerbated as global energy and electricity demand continues to grow, unless solar and other forms of sustainable energy are part of the solution.
+In setting the company's vision and mission and supporting climate action with the Climate Leadership Council's carbon dividend proposal, First Solar has integrated climate-related issues into the company's business objectives and strategies.
 First Solar's long-term vision is 'to lead the world's sustainable energy future'.
 Our mission, 'to provide cost-advantaged solar technology through innovation, customer engagement, industry leadership and operational excellence,' describes how we strive towards our vision in the short-term.
-With the combination of strong industry growth and our points of differentiation, we believe that we can turn our vision into reality and achieve attractive returns for our shareholders.
+With the combination of strong industry growth and our points of differentiation, we believe that we can turn our vision into reality and achieve attractive returns for our shareholders while helping meet global energy and electricity demand in a sustainable way.

 One of our key points of differentiation is our sustainability advantage.
 In addition to providing a cost and performance advantage, our thin film photovoltaic (PV) technology boasts the smallest carbon footprint, lowest water use and fastest energy payback time in the industry.
 Our lower-carbon solar technology not only has positive environmental benefits, but it also provides a competitive advantage in commercial discussions.
 As a result of our technology's competitive offering and low carbon footprint, we were awarded more than 100 megawatts (MW) of module supply agreements in France in 2017.
+In 2018, the majority of our solar modules were sold to integrators and operators of systems in the United States, Australia, and France.

 Our most substantial business decision, to transition to our next generation Series 6 PV technology, was influenced by the need for low-cost clean energy products.
-In 2017, we made tremendous progress and installed our first Series 6 mangfacturing line in our Ohio factory began tool installation at a second factory in Malaysia, retroffied a legacy factory in Vietnam, and commenced construction of a fourth factory, also in Vietnam.
-Our Series 6 product readiness efforts in 2017 culminated in the completion of our first Series 6 module late in the year.
+During 2018, we commenced commercial production of Series 6 modules at our manufacturing facilities in Perrysburg, Ohio; Kulim, Malaysia; and Ho Chi Minh City, Vietnam.
+We produced 2.7 GW DC of solar modules in 2018, which represented an 18% increase from 2017.
 In addition, our sustainability advantage is set to increase with our Series 6 technology due to its larger form factor, higher anticipated efficiency of 17.5 percent and lower glass usage per m2.
 By transitioning to our larger, more efficient and still recyclable Series 6 modules, the environmental footprint of our thin film PV technology is expected to be four times lower than the average PV module.
 (Sinha and Wade, Addressing Hotspots in the Product Environmental Footprint of CdTe Photovoltaics, IEEE PVSC, 2017.)

 The Paris Agreement has influenced our business strategy in terms of creating opportunities and generating demand for our PV energy solutions.
 Policy makers, investors and the public increasingly recognize solar as a sustainable response to the environmental cost of hydrocarbon-fueled power generation.
 In addition, the Paris Agreement led to an increasing demand for corporate renewables, with companies worldwide committing to procuring 100% renewable electricity.
 The wholesale commercial and industrial market is a promising opportunity for First Solar given our large-scale PV system expertise.
 Our lower carbon and water footprint and faster energy payback time provides an ecologically leading solution to climate change, water scarcity and energy security, which also enables our customers to achieve their sustainability goals.
+The largest of our 2018 systems bookings was a 227MW AC PPA contracted with the Tennessee Valley Authority to construct a solar project that will supply power to a Facebook data center in Alabama.
+This and the other PPAs signed are examples of how differentiated capabilities allow us to address the renewable energy goals of corporate buyers in partnership with utilities, by leveraging efficient and reliable large-scale offsite generation facilities.
+With companies worldwide increasingly committing to power their operations with